-Today, the 15,000-acre Indiana Dunes National Park offers an incredible diversity of habitats and visitor experiences including sandy beaches, rugged dunes, meandering rivers, quiet forests, and tranquil wetlands along 50 miles of hiking trails.
+Today, the 15,000-acre Indiana Dunes National Park offers an incredible diversity of habitats and visitor experiences, including sandy beaches, rugged dunes, meandering rivers, quiet forests, and tranquil wetlands along 50 miles of hiking trails.

-Before Europeans arrived and began to explore America, archeological evidence suggests that this area first was used as seasonal hunting camps by Native Americans.
-The first permanent camps were in the Ohio Valley settled by the Hopewell culture.
-Five groups of mounds have been documented in the dunes area, that are thought to have been built between 200 BC and 800 AD.
+Before Europeans arrived and began to explore America, archeological evidence suggests that this area was first used as seasonal hunting camps by Native Americans.
+The first permanent camps were in the Ohio Valley, settled by the Hopewell culture.
+Five groups of mounds have been documented in the dunes area that are thought to have been built between 200 BC and 800 AD.

-Beginning in the 1500s, European exploration and trade introduced more changes to the area and many tribes began to move westward.
-However, others, seeking to dominate large geographic trading areas remained.
+Beginning in the 1500s, European exploration and trade introduced more changes to the area, and many tribes began to move westward.
+However, others seeking to dominate large geographic trading areas remained.

 Indiana Dunes National Lakeshore was established in 1966 after more than 60 years of preservation attempts that began in 1899.

-Years later, Cowles and several others formed the Prairie Club of Chicago in 1908, which was the first group to propose that a portion of the Indiana Dunes be protected from commercial interests and maintained in its pristine condition for the enjoyment of the people.
+Years later, Cowles and several others formed the Prairie Club of Chicago in 1908, the first group to propose that a portion of the Indiana Dunes be protected from commercial interests and maintained in its pristine condition for the enjoyment of the people.

 In 1926, after a ten-year petition by the State of Indiana to preserve the dunes, the Indiana Dunes State Park opened to the public.
-Relatively small in size at the time, the push for a national park continued in the next decades.
+Relatively small in size at the time, the push for a national park continued in the following decades.

 In the summer of 1961, those fighting to save the dunes began to see greater possibilities for hope.
 President John F. Kennedy supported congressional authorization for Cape Cod National Seashore in Massachusetts, which marked the first time federal monies would be used to purchase natural parkland.
-President Kennedy also took a stand on the National Lakeshore, outlining a program to link the nation’s economic vitality to a movement for the conservation of the natural environment.
+President Kennedy also took a stand on the National Lakeshore, outlining a program to link the nation’s economic vitality to a movement for conserving the natural environment.

 Indiana Dunes National Lakeshore was officially designated as the nation’s 61st national park on February 15, 2019.